Stryker Black Ops by Innovative Diet Labs with 100mg of Real Ephedra.

 Is it safe to take Stryker Black Ops?

 The straightforward answer is yes; Stryker Black Ops is generally safe to take.
 However, be aware that this is not your average thermogenic.
 Stryker Black Ops contains 100 mg of ephedra as well as several fat burning and energy boosting compounds.
-That means if you’ve had problems in the past with your heart, this may not be the supplement for you.
+That means if you have had problems in the past with your heart, this may not be the supplement for you.

 Reviews for Stryker Black Ops by Innovative Diet Labs